Sponsored

 Physic Tutorials

 The idea of temperature is rooted in qualitative ideas of “hot” and “cold” based on the sense of touch.
-As we know that an object that feels hot usually has a higher temperature than when it feels cold.
+As we know an object that feels hot usually has a higher temperature than when it feels cold.

 When two objects in contact have the same temperature, there will be no transfer of thermal energy between them.
 This is referred to as thermal equilibrium.